alshamali-knowledge/system-design-notes/docs/index.md

 ---

-## 📖 Upcoming: Portable Study Guides

-*Note: A condensed, ad-free PDF and Flashcard version of these notes is currently being developed.
-It is designed for engineers who prefer a portable, highly visual, and structured format for quick interview preparation and on-the-go review.
-Stay tuned for updates.*

----
 <!--
   NOTE: Your Python script will automatically append the "## Quick Site Directory" and all topic links below this line